 In July 2021, the parties completed the assessment of the achieved integration performance targets and determined the integration milestone payments due in connection with the acquisition of Axelcroft Group.
-The total amount paid was RUB 5,791 (\$77.9) (\$78.7 at the exchange rate as of payment date), consisting of RUB 4,509 (\$60.7) (\$61.3 at the exchange rate as of payment date) of integration consideration and RUB 1,282 (\$17.3) of holdback amount.
+The total amount paid was RUB 5,791, consisting of RUB 4,509 of integration consideration and RUB 1,282 of holdback amount.